CyR1en/ElevenLabsS4TS/readme.md

 _Speech to text, text to Speech - STTTTS - S4TS_

 ElevenLabs S4TS is a PySide6 (Qt) application that does speech to text and then text to speech using eleven labs.
-The automatic speech recognition (ASR) model used for this application is OpenAI’s [Whisper](https://openai.com/research/whisper) model.
+The automatic speech recognition (ASR) model used for this application is OpenAI’s [Whisper](https://openai.com/research/whisper) model (`OpenAI/whisper-medium`).
 It will automatically use `cuda` if your hardware supports `cuda` and your PyTorch is installed to support it.

 ![image](https://raw.githubusercontent.com/CyR1en/ElevenLabsS4TS/master/docs/image.png)